Drug Monograph

 Warnings & Precautions

 Because dexamethasone has strong and long-lasting glucocorticoid activity, it must be used carefully in patients with systemic disease, risk of ulcers, impaired immunity, or endocrine disorders.
-The points below summarize the key precautions before and during therapy.

 - Systemic fungal infections: Systemic use is contraindicated unless replacing glucocorticoids in Addisonian patients.